-Option Description SSH Console Line Buffer Size Number of lines to b Number of lines to be kept in the SSH Console's internal buffer.
-Cursor Color Let's you select the o cursor color wi ithin a color picker dialog.
+Option Description SSH Console Line Buffer Size Number of lines to be kept in the SSH Console's internal buffer.
+Cursor Color Let's you select the c ursor color wit thin a color picker dialog.
 Show Blinking Cursor Defines whether the cursor should be shown in blinking mode or not.
-Enable Keyboard The following keyboard shortcuts can be enabled: can be enabled: Shortcuts Windows/Linux macOS Ctrl + A ೫ + A Select all Ctrl + C ೫ + C Copy selected text to the clipboard Ctrl + V ೫ + V Paste text from the clipboard to the console Ctrl + W ₩ + W Close tab Quick Copy/Paste Quick copy/paste mo ode lets you: Mode click on it. • Paste text f clipboard through a left mouse button poard to the console through a left position.
+Enable Keyboard The following keyboa rd shortcuts c an be enabled: Shortcuts Windows/Linux macOS Ctrl + A ₩ + A Select all Ctrl + C ₩ + C Copy selected text to the clipboard Ctrl + V ₩ + V Paste text from the clipboard to the console Ctrl + W ₩ + W Close tab Quick Copy/Paste Paste Quick copy/paste mode lets you: Mode Copy selected text to the clipboard through a left mouse button click on it.
+Paste text from the clipboard to the console through a left mouse click at unselected position.
 Without quick copy/paste mode enabled, you're offered the same functionality through a context menu that appears when the right mouse button is activated.
 Background Color Let's you select the SSH Console background color within a color picker dialog.
-Text Color Let's you select the SSH Console text color within a color picker dialog.
-Font Let's you select the SSH Console text font within a font picker dialog.
+Text Color Color Let's you select the SSH Console text color within a color picker dialog.
+Font Let's you select the SSH Console text font within a font picker dial ext font within a font picker dialog.